Tuition fees for international students

-How much you'll pay in tuition fees depends on whether your course is based in classrooms, laboratories, or both, and whether your course includes a placement year.
-You can find out what you can expect to pay on the relevant course page.
+How much you pay in tuition fees as an international student depends on whether your course is based in classrooms, laboratories or both, and whether your course includes a placement year.
+You can find out what you'll pay on your course page.

-As a guide, here are some typical figures for the next 3 years.
-Note that if you take a placement year, you only pay the nominal placement year fee.
+The following are typical tuition fee figures for international students for the next 3 years.
+If you take a placement year, you only pay the nominal placement year fee.

 |Academic Year||Fee||Placement year fee|

 |2019/20||£13,900 – £15,900||£2,400|

 How to pay your tuition fees

 You can pay your fees in a number of ways using Webpay.

 You can make one-off payments for fees and set up Bank Transfers, Recurring Card payments and Direct Debit instructions.
 You’ll need your student ID number to do this.
 If you're paying your own fees, you should choose 'self' from the ‘Payer relationship’ dropdown menu on the Webpay form.

 If someone else is paying your fees for you, they can make payments or set up a payment plan on WebPay.
 To do this, they'll need your student ID number, full name and date of birth.
 The person completing the form will need to verify their relationship to you.